appsmithorg/appsmith-docs/third-party-services/email/amazon-ses.md

 ---
-description: Configure Amazon SES to invite users to your appsmith installation
+description: Configure Amazon SES to invite users to your Appsmith installation
 ---

 # Amazon SES